 The primary teaching hospital for the College of Medicine is Shands at the University of Florida, a modern tertiary care facility that is part of the Health Science Center complex.
 Shands at UF is one of several hospitals owned and operated by Shands HealthCare, a not-for-profit system affiliated with the University of Florida.
 The College of Medicine also has faculty, students and residents who provide patient care, teaching and clinical trial research at the Veterans Administration Medical Center located across the street from the Health Science Center campus.

 Students also receive experience at Shands Jacksonville, approximately 70 miles from Gainesville.
 Shands Jacksonville has a 760-bed facility with more than 250 faculty.
 In addition, there are more than 60 owned or affiliated outpatient or community practice sites for educational experiences.

 Detailed information will be found in the College of Medicine Catalog.
-Copies may be obtained by writing to the Office of the University Registrar:

 Students intending to apply for admission to the College of Medicine must complete the requirements for a bachelor’s degree.
 Preprofessional students at the University of Florida may major in a program offered by any department or college in the university.
 The Office of Health and Legal Professions Advising offers a variety of resources, including the university’s Preprofessional Handbook.

 An applicant to the College of Medicine must have personal qualities of the highest order: character, integrity, intellectual honesty, responsibility, maturity, initiative and aptitude.
 In addition, students must demonstrate superior academic achievement during undergraduate work and complete the Medical College Aptitude Test (MCAT).
 Substantial extracurricular activities, especially in service and health care, are expected.
 Admission information and brochures are available from the College of Medicine, the Office of Admissions' preprofessional admissions section and Health and Legal Professions Advising.